 Taxpayers may have legitimate complaints if you can support the following:

 - The assessor’s estimated market value is higher than current market value.
-(This claim can be supported if you have recently purchased your property on the open market with a valid sale or if you supply a professional appraisal.)
+(This claim can be supported if you have recently purchased your property on the open market with a valid sale or if you supply a professional appraisal for tax purposes.)

 - The assessment of the property is based on inaccurate information, such as an incorrect measurement of a building or improvements which have been removed.